deanpcmad/sidekiq-limit_fetch/README.md

 ## Description

-Sidekig strategy to restrict number of workers which are able to run specified queues simultaneously.
+Sidekiq strategy to restrict number of workers which are able to run specified queues simultaneously.

 ## Installation